What is a paralegal?

 - A certificate of completion from an ABA-approved program of education and training for paralegals; or

 - A certificate of completion from a paralegal program administered by any college or university accredited or approved by the Texas Higher Education Coordinating Board or its equivalent in another state.

 Do students have access to any legal software programs or legal research tools?

 Yes.
-Students have access to Westlaw’s electronic legal research platform during the course, as well as ProDoc Document Production software and an electronic subscription to the O’Connor’s library of legal resources.
+Students have access to Westlaw’s electronic legal research platform during the course, as well as Form Builder Document Production software and an electronic subscription to the O’Connor’s library of legal resources.

 How much time should students expect to spend on homework during the course?